polarene/micro-template/README.md

 val context = mapOf("name" to "Matteo")
 greeting(context) // Hello, Matteo!
 ```

-A context can contain values of any type:
+A context can contain values of any type.
+By default, they will be converted using their `toString()` method.

 ```kotlin
 // raw strings make multi-line templates more readable